 If you believe a Google Customer Reviews participant is in violation of one of the policies above, please let us know by filling out the Google Customer Reviews report violation form so we can investigate.

-This policy is a comprehensive policy that was developed to help protect users from ads, websites, and businesses that appear to be generally deceptive or misleading, and/or violate our Google Customer Reviews program agreement.
+This policy is a comprehensive policy that was developed to help protect users from ads, free listings, websites, and businesses that appear to be generally deceptive or misleading, and/or violate our Google Customer Reviews program agreement.

 Google requires that Google Customer Reviews participants provide transparency into the business and product that's being promoted.
-Google also requires that merchants set realistic expectations about what their products can do for their users.
+Google also requires that retailers set realistic expectations about what their products can do for their users.

 Guidance for Google Customer Review participants includes not making misleading claims: